The Best Used Cars in Canada Under $10,000

 Honourable mentions

-We’ve picked only 10 models in our cheap used car rundown, but there are plenty of other options out there from other manufacturers that could be a great pick.
-A Hyundai Elantra would be a thoroughly sensible choice, for example, as there are plenty to choose from and, even though at this price point they’ll most likely be out of warranty, one of these could still provide dependable motoring.
-Similarly A Kia Forte or Soul will be just out of manufacturer warranty but should also deliver relatively dependable budget motoring.
+We’ve highlighted 10 models in our cheap used car rundown, but there are plenty of other options out there from other manufacturers that could be a great pick.
+A Hyundai Elantra would be a sensible choice, for example, as there are plenty to choose from.
+At this price point they’ll most likely be out of warranty, but an Elantra can still provide dependable motoring.
+Similarly, a Kia Forte or Kia Soul should also deliver relatively dependable budget motoring.

 If brand cachet is less of a clincher, then a Chevrolet Cruze should perhaps be on your shortlist.
-At this money you should be able to find a tidy second-generation example, though if you’re looking for lower miles then you might need to find a pre-2016 first-generation example.
+At this price point you should be able to find a tidy second-generation example.
+Don’t be tempted to go for a lower-kilometre unit from 2016 or earlier as these are prone to reliability issues.

-And if you are looking for more dependability, then you could well consider the solid and sensible Subaru Impreza – though brand loyalty among Subaru fans means these cars hold onto their value surprisingly well.
+And if you are looking for all-wheel drive, then you could well consider the solid and sensible Subaru Impreza – though brand loyalty among Subaru fans means these cars hold onto their value surprisingly well.

 Chevrolet Silverado 1500 Overview image